cassidyjames/cassidyjames.github.io/_posts/2019-07-10-dell-precision-5530-impressions-review.md

 ---
-title: Dell Precision 5530 Impressions & Review
+title: Dell Precision 5530 Impressions
 description: A beastly Linux laptop, with some caveats
 image: /images/precision-elementary.jpg
 redirect_from: /5530